Skip to main content

 docker login -u <your email address> registry.invicti.com

-• …and at the prompt, enter the password you copied earlier
+• At the prompt, enter the password you copied earlier.

 docker pull registry.invicti.com/ie-agent:25.2.0